Citizens United, U.S. Supreme Court decision, endures eight years after Obama prime-time attack

-The U.S. Capitol’s chambers are no strangers to violence, though fortunately the anniversary of the last canings has passed the sesquicentennial mark.
-It was only eight years ago, however, that then-President Barack Obama chose to go after U.S. Supreme Court justices in that arena.
+The Capitol’s chambers are no strangers to violence, though fortunately the anniversary of the last canings has passed the sesquicentennial mark.
+It was only eight years ago, however, that President Obama chose to go after Supreme Court justices in that arena.

-The occasion was his first State of the Union address and the topic was Citizens United, a case the justices had decided in a 5-4 ruling a week earlier, dealing an uppercut to the campaign finance reform movement by ruling interest groups’ political spending is protected speech under the First Amendment.
+The occasion was his first State of the Union address and the topic was Citizens United, a case the justices had decided in a 5-4 ruling a week earlier, dealing an uppercut to the campaign finance reform movement by ruling that interest groups’ political spending is protected speech under the First Amendment.

 The decision rocked politics, and Mr. Obama predicted it would “open the floodgates for special interests, including foreign corporations, to spend without limit in our elections.”

-In the first election after the ruling election spending did in fact soar, with cash in congressional races leaping 46 percent, and continuing to tick up in the years since.
+In the first election after the ruling, spending did soar.
+Cash in congressional races leaped 46 percent and continued to tick up in the years since.

-But spending on presidential elections has actually dropped since the ruling, challenging the notion of runaway campaigns Mr. Obama predicted.
+But spending on presidential elections has dropped since the ruling, challenging Mr. Obama prediction of runaway campaigns.

-“I think the impact was enormously exaggerated by opponents of the decision right from the beginning,” said attorney Ted Olson who argued the case before the Supreme Court on behalf of the plaintiffs.
+“I think the impact was enormously exaggerated by opponents of the decision right from the beginning,” said lawyer Ted Olson, who argued the case before the Supreme Court on behalf of the plaintiffs.

-That’s about what Citizens United expected when it went to court in the first place.
+That was about what Citizens United expected when it went to court in the first place.

-Back in 2008, the conservative group had tried to air a documentary critical of Hillary Clinton, at that time the favorite to win the Democratic nomination for president.
+In 2008, the conservative group tried to air a documentary critical of Hillary Clinton, who at that time was the favorite to win the Democratic nomination for president.

 The group wanted to run ads touting the film and its blockbuster title, “Hillary: The Movie.”
 At the time, however, federal law prohibited a corporation from airing the ads, deeming them anti-Clinton electioneering subject to the 2002 McCain-Feingold campaign finance restrictions.

-“When we first got to the Supreme Court or main interest was just to show the documentary and some ads,” said Michael Boos, the executive vice president and general counsel of Citizens United.
+“When we first got to the Supreme Court, our main interest was just to show the documentary and some ads,” said Michael Boos, the executive vice president and general counsel of Citizens United.

-Conservatives – including President George W. Bush who signed it into law – believed the courts would declare McCain-Feindold unconstitutional, eliminating its prohibition of corporations using their “general treasury” dollars to fund any “electioneering communications” within 30 days before a primary and 60 days before a general election.
+Conservatives — including President George W. Bush, who signed it into law — believed the courts would declare McCain-Feingold unconstitutional, eliminating its prohibition of corporations using their “general treasury” dollars to fund any “electioneering communications” within 30 days before a primary and 60 days before a general election.

-Instead the courts largely upheld the law, including a 2003 decision by the Supreme Court.
+Instead, the courts largely upheld the law, including a 2003 decision by the Supreme Court.

-But the retirement of Justice Sandra Day O’Connor, replaced by Justice Samuel A. Alito, ushered in a new era, and the court began suggesting it was open to a rethink.
+But the retirement of Justice Sandra Day O’Connor, replaced by Justice Samuel A. Alito Jr., ushered in a new era, and the court began suggesting it was open to a rethink.

-In 2008 Mr. Obama delivered a jolt to the system, reneging on his pledge to accept public financing for the presidential election.
+In 2008, Mr. Obama delivered a jolt to the system by reneging on his pledge to accept public financing for the presidential election.
 Instead, he became the first major party candidate to tap the exponentially higher sums available outside the public financing limits.

-It was a decision the New York Times said “will quite likely transform the landscape of presidential campaigns, injecting hundreds of millions of additional dollars into the race.”
+It was a decision The New York Times said “will quite likely transform the landscape of presidential campaigns, injecting hundreds of millions of additional dollars into the race.”

-Even after Mr. Obama defeated Mrs. Clinton in the primary, Citizens United pursued its case, reaching the high court in the spring of 2009.
+Even after Mr. Obama defeated Mrs. Clinton in the primary race, Citizens United pursued its case, which reached the high court in the spring of 2009.

 Just where the justices would come down remained a mystery, as each day passed without a ruling.
-Mr. Boos said he sat in the court daily, wondering what on earth was happening with the court’s famously opaque operations.
+Mr. Boos said he sat in the court daily wondering what on earth was happening with the famously opaque operations.

 He was there in the gallery on the last day of the spring session, too, as Chief Justice John G. Roberts Jr. ran down the last batch of rulings.
-Only then, Mr. Boos said, did the words, “Citizens United,” pass his lips and that was to announced the court wanted to expand the case and hold a rare second round of oral arguments.
+Only then, Mr. Boos said, did the words “Citizens United” pass his lips, and that was to announce that the court wanted to expand the case and hold a rare second round of oral arguments.

 “It was when I heard that I realized we were going to be a major precedent,” Mr. Boos said.